Chelsea approves ABC license for new gas station - Shelby County Reporter

 An opening date has not been announced, but the location is expected to open this month.

-The Council also approved for the mayor to execute a renewal contract with RiverTree Systems Inc. for auditing services.
+The council also approved for the mayor to execute a renewal contract with RiverTree Systems Inc. for auditing services.

 Picklesimer said RiverTree has completed 22 audits for the city from October 2018 to June 2021, and for every $1 the city spends on audits, it receives more than $2 in return in revenue.